cccrrrccc/VPR-Gym/README.md

 ## Download
 For most users of VTR (rather than active developers) you should download the [latest official VTR release](https://verilogtorouting.org/download), which has been fully regression tested.

-## Building
-On unix-like systems run `make` from the root VTR directory.

-For more details see the [building instructions](BUILDING.md).

-#### Docker
-We provide a Dockerfile that sets up all the necessary packages for VTR to run.
-For more details see [here](dev/DOCKER_DEPLOY.md).

-## Mailing Lists
-If you have questions, or want to keep up-to-date with VTR, consider joining our mailing lists:

-[VTR-Announce](https://groups.google.com/forum/#!forum/vtr-announce): VTR release announcements (low traffic)

-[VTR-Users](https://groups.google.com/forum/#!forum/vtr-users): Discussions about using VTR

-[VTR-Devel](https://groups.google.com/forum/#!forum/vtr-devel): Discussions about VTR development

-[VTR-Commits](https://groups.google.com/forum/#!forum/vtr-commits): VTR revision control commits

 ## Development
 This is the development trunk for the Verilog-to-Routing project.
 Unlike the nicely packaged releases that we create, you are working with code in a constant state of flux.